 Australian Arid Lands Botanic Gardens

-Located just outside Port Augusta on the road to Coober Pedy is the Australian Arid Lands Botanic Gardens.
+Located just outside Port Augusta on the road to Coober Pedy is the Australian Arid Lands Botanic Gardens, one of the best Port Augusta things to do.
 Here you can see all of the unique flora that the desert areas of South Australia (and some other states) have to offer.
 I grew up in a desert area so I thought I knew the kind of plants to expect, but I was surprised to see how weird and wonderful some of our Australian natives are.
 There are plants here that are being cultivated because they are endangered, and others that showcase bush tucker.

 During your visit take a walk along one of the walking trails.
 Some are only short, others go for kilometres through the gardens.
 Keep an eye out on your walk for the native animals too as there are plenty of them that call the gardens home.
 Dedicated bird watchers can find information on local birds and spend some time in the hides to see what comes along.